-It’s essential to clean the exterior after each use, once the heating element has cooled down, in order to remove any drips or spillages.
+It’s essential to clean the exterior after each use, once the heating element has cooled down, to remove any drips or spillages.

-Incorporating these maintenance and cleaning tips for both round and oval slow cookers will help ensure that your appliance remains in tip-top shape and continues to provide delicious meals for years to come.
+Incorporating these maintenance and cleaning tips for both round and oval slow cookers will help ensure that your appliance remains in tip-top shape and continues providing delicious meals for years.

 Follow my instructions for cleaning and maintaining a slow cooker.
 I cover regular cleaning and clean burnt food in your crock pot.

 When comparing round and oval Crock Pots, examining the popular brands and models available is essential.
 This section will look at the best round and oval Crock Pots, focusing on their features and performance.